Last Updated: 13th November 2020

-The UK government announcement on Monday 16th March 2020 had significant implications for SurrogacyUK’s activities and implications for its members, in particular surrogates who are currently pregnant, their families, and their intended parents.
+Since Monday 16th March 2020, the UK government’s announcements have had significant implications for SurrogacyUK’s activities and implications for its members, in particular surrogates who are currently pregnant, their families, and their intended parents.

-We will communicate with our members directly via email and post key updates on this webpage:
+We will communicate with our members directly via email and continue to post updates on this webpage:

 - Pregnant women are considered to be a vulnerable group with respect to Covid-19 and should consider the latest government advice on social distancing linked here and advice from the Royal College of Obstetricians & Gynaecologists here.